LunaPerezT/brain-tumor-detection/README.md

 A comprehensive pipeline for detecting and segmenting brain tumors (especially low-grade gliomas) from MRI scans.
 The system combines deep learning models, data preprocessing, and a web interface for easy deployment and use.

+This project implements an end-to-end MLOps-ready pipeline for brain tumor detection and segmentation from MRI scans, with a focus on low-grade gliomas.
+It is designed to bridge experimentation and production by combining deep learning models with robust software and deployment practices.

 ## 📈 Interactive Demo

 **Test the model's performance live via our web application:**